gmlscripts/scripts/Computation/Base_Conversion/bin_to_fraction.md

 bin_to_fraction
 ===============

-Converts a string of binary digits into a fractional value.
+Converts a string of binary digits to a fractional value.

     val = bin_to_fraction("00100");  //  val == 0.12500
     val = bin_to_fraction("10101");  //  val == 0.65625